 4. Human-related issues

-Obviously humans need sleep and can’t operate for 24 hours, much less if it’s done 7 days a week.
-So, it’s best to set up a system that can run automatically on its own with as little human interventions as possible.
+Obviously, humans need sleep and can’t operate for 24 hours, much less if it’s done 7 days a week.
+So, it’s best to set up a system that can run automatically on its own with as few human interventions as possible.

 However, no matter how perfect your system is, we still need human supervision.
 For example, we’d always need to adjust something about the live linear stream while it’s in progress.

 So, you’d need at least two people to constantly monitor the live stream around the clock, working in shifts.
 Make sure to create a proper schedule and that they can get enough health to ensure their health and well-being.